DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 This scope is similar to the `identity` scope, except it uses the identity value found in the user session, instead of it being explicitly defined in the database.

-In the example below, whoever is inheriting this access card can `READ` the `Case` entities opened by itself.
+In the example below, whoever is inheriting this access card can `READ` the `Case` entities opened by himself.

 ```
 {